awslabs/aws-well-architected-labs/Reliability/300_Testing_for_Resiliency_of_EC2_RDS_and_S3/Lab_Guide.md

 Note: **us-east-2** is the **Ohio** region

 If you already know how to configure these, please do so now.
-If you need help then [follow these instructions](Documentation/AWS_Credentials.md)
+If you need help or if you are planning to use **PowerShell** for this lab, then [follow these instructions](Documentation/AWS_Credentials.md)

 ### 2.2 Set up the bash environment <a name="bash"></a>